Who are we?

 Information you give us through our sign-up form

-- Details you give when you sign up for a tippmee account, like your name, phone number, home address, date of birth.
+- Details you give when you sign up for a tippmee account, first name, last name, phone number, home address, email address, bank sort code/account number.

 - The log in credentials and settings you choose, so we can give you the services you ask for safely.